testpilotuk/fcc-rwd-portfolio/README.md

-# fcc-rwd-portfolio
+# My freeCodeCamp portfolio

-## My freeCodeCamp portfolio for the Responsive Web Design module
+This is the final project for the Responsive Web Design module